Skip to main content

 Description

-CVE-2025-62182 is a medium-severity vulnerability in Pegasystems Pega Infinity versions 8.
+CVE-2025-62182 is a medium-severity vulnerability in Pegasystems Pega Infinity (versions 8.
 7. 0 through 25.
-1. 0, involving unrestricted file upload of dangerous file types by privileged users.
-This flaw allows a privileged user to upload malicious files without proper validation, potentially leading to limited integrity impact.
-The vulnerability does not require user interaction and can be exploited remotely with low attack complexity.
-Although no known exploits are currently reported in the wild, the risk exists due to the nature of file upload vulnerabilities.
-European organizations using Pega Infinity, especially in sectors relying on customer service frameworks, should be aware of this threat.
-Mitigation involves implementing strict file validation, restricting upload permissions, and monitoring file upload activities.
+1. 0) involving unrestricted file upload by privileged users.
+This flaw allows such users to upload files without proper validation, potentially enabling malicious file uploads.
+Exploitation does not require user interaction and can be performed remotely with low attack complexity, but requires privileged access.
+The vulnerability impacts confidentiality and integrity with limited impact on availability.
+No known public exploits exist yet, and no patches have been published.
+European organizations using Pega Infinity, especially in sectors relying on customer service frameworks, should be vigilant.

 AI-Powered Analysis